ryayoung/crime/README.md

 In addition to letting you load/preview any of these datasets, `crime`'s most important feature is its ability to show a detailed description on each dataset, with full documentation on every column.
 When you run `cr.sources('dataset_name')`, an api request is made to Socrata to get the metadata on a particular dataset.
 The most useful information gets formatted & printed to your screen.
 [Here](https://github.com/ryayoung/crime/blob/main/all_data_info.txt) is what that output would look like if you looped through each dataset name and printed its description.

+**Caching:** Any dataset you load fully will get stored in memory.
+So next time you request it within the same Jupyter notebook session, it will be available immediately.

 </details>

 ---